Is Distilled Water And Sterile Water The Same

 Sterile water is produced by a process of filtration, distillation, and/or deionization.
 The process begins with ordinary tap water that is filtered to remove impurities such as chlorine, lead, and other contaminants.
 The filtered water is then heated to boiling temperatures to remove bacteria and other microorganisms.
 The steam from the boiling water is collected and condensed into sterile water.
 This process of distillation removes all particles, bacteria, and other contaminants from the original tap water.
 After distillation, further purification may be achieved through deionization.
 This process uses ion-exchange resins to remove any remaining impurities from the distilled sterile water.
 After deionization, the sterile water is ready for use in medical applications or for research purposes.

-See also What Does Distilled Water Mean
+See also How To Get Distilled Water In Bioshock

 Uses of Distilled Water